mojics/Front-end-Developer-Interview-Questions-And-Answers/answers/fun-questions.md

 What is Internet Explorer?
 Nevermind.
 I like the color of its logo.

+@mojics
+My favourite feature is IE can download Google Chrome.

 #### How do you like your coffee?

 I'm a fan of coffee.
 I usually drink cups of coffee a day, especially a working